ArkadSt/minecraft-instance-manager-cli/README.md

 Windows:      python minecraft-instance-manager.py
 ```

 ***NB!
 On Windows this program requires administrative priveleges because on Windows only administrators can create symlinks.
-It is recommended to use this program from admin console.***
+It is recommended to run this program from admin console.***

 Program is intended to be run with commands, listed on the help page.
 Most of the commands require 1 or 2 arguments, depending on the task.